List of Star Wars creatures: Kell dragon

+Krayt dragon

-Krayt dragonKrayt dragons are massive, carnivorous, terrestrial reptiles native to the planet of Tatooine.
+Krayt dragons are massive, carnivorous, terrestrial reptiles native to the planet of Tatooine.
 Their digestive tract contains multiple chambers, in which mineral deposits may become gems known as 'Krayt Dragon Pearls', sold for high prices.
 Smuggler Hu Wanio became known as the "Kraytcutter" on Sullust from his specialty of dealing in Krayt dragon stomachs on the black market.
-The Krayt dragon had two known subspecies, the Canyon Krayt Dragon, and the Greater Krayt Dragon.Canyon Krayt Dragons live in the rocky caves and canyons of Tatooine's safari ranges.
+The Krayt dragon had two known subspecies, the Canyon Krayt Dragon, and the Greater Krayt Dragon.

+Canyon Krayt Dragons live in the rocky caves and canyons of Tatooine's safari ranges.
 10 m (33 ft) tall and 30 m (98 ft) long, the canyon krayt represents the smallest of the krayt subspecies.
 An evolved hunter, the four-legged canyon krayt possesses a yellow-brown camouflage skin pattern, a five-horned crown ridge, a face armored with dermal bone plates, and a spike-studded tail.
-They usually feed on womp rats, eopies, and lone banthas.Greater Krayt Dragons are rare subspecies of the krayt dragon on Tatooine, measuring up to 100 meters in length, have 10 legs and blue scales, and feed on anything but mostly Banthas, or on a rare occasions a Sarlacc.
+They usually feed on womp rats, eopies, and lone banthas.

+Greater Krayt Dragons are rare subspecies of the krayt dragon on Tatooine, measuring up to 100 meters in length, have 10 legs and blue scales, and feed on anything but mostly Banthas, or on rare occasions a Sarlacc.
 C-3PO passes by a juvenile's skeleton in A New Hope.
 This prop was reportedly still in place when the crew of Attack of the Clones went there to film.

 A member of an unnamed subspecies of Krayt Dragon with sixteen limbs and bony armor covering its body appeared in the episode of The Mandalorian titled "Chapter 9: The Marshal".

+Drexl

-DrexlDrexl are giant creatures that are usually green, and have teeth the size of human arms.
+Drexl are giant creatures that are usually green, and have teeth the size of human arms.
 They are native to Onderon.
 The adult form can fly, and is used as a means of transport and defense by the planet's Beast-riders.
 Drexl larvae are unable to fly, but are strong and extremely fierce.
 They appear in Star Wars: Knights of the Old Republic II: The Sith Lords.